 Laverne Cox is cast as ex-con in ABC buddy-cop comedy pilot

-Variety and Deadline reported on March 7, 2017, that ...
-Variety and Deadline report that Cox will star on "The Trustee" as ex-con Amanda Jones alongside Meaghan Rath.
-"The Walking Dead" star Michael Cudlitz will play a police captain on the show.
+In this Feb.
+23, 2017, file photo, Laverne Cox attends the 10th Annual Essence Black Women in Hollywood Awards ceremony in Beverly Hills, Calif.
+Variety and Deadline reported on March 7, 2017, that Cox would star on ABC pilot "The Trustee" as an ex-con alongside Meaghan Rath.

 Comments